{{flagHref}}

 Introduction to the Element

-Cobalt is recognised for its magnetic properties and its ability to form a range of compounds, in particular cobalt salts that are used in pigments.
-Some of the key chemical properties of cobalt are:
+Cobalt is known for its magnetic properties and the ability to form various compounds, especially cobalt salts, which are used in pigments.
+Some key chemical properties of cobalt include:

-• Cobalt normally exhibits oxidation states of +2 or +3 in its compounds.
+• Cobalt typically has an oxidation state of +2 or +3 in its compounds.

 • It reacts with oxygen to form cobalt oxide.

-• Cobalt compounds, such as cobalt chloride (CoCl₂), display colour-changing properties, which renders them useful for various applications.
+• Cobalt compounds, such as cobalt chloride (CoCl2), exhibit colour-changing properties, making them useful in various applications.

-• Cobalt also forms several complex compounds with different ligands, thereby demonstrating its versatility in coordination chemistry.
+• Cobalt also forms several complex compounds with various ligands, showing its versatility in coordination chemistry.

 Property